20 Best Dumbbell Leg Exercises To Build Bigger Legs

 Tips

-• Do not curl the dumbbell until you are confident that it is being held securely between your feet.
+• Do not curl the dumbbell until you are confident it is securely held between your feet.

 • Focus on moving the weight with your hamstrings, utilizing a full range of motion.